 For the best possible outcomes of working together, it helps to know the context of how I work.
 I run The Waving Cat GmbH full time.
 It is as the organizational backend for the various things I work on.

 Within this framework I split my time between client work & self-initiated projects (like ThingsCon).
-Here’s an overview of outputs, and a selection of projects from the last 3 years.
+Here’s an overview of outputs, and a selection of projects from the last few years.
 As a rule of thumb, self-initiated projects are always in collaboration with partners.
 I can only accept only a small number of client engagements at a time, and only if they make sense within this test.

-Areas of client engagements I’m particularly interested in: Research, strategy and policy around emerging technologies, Internet of Things (IoT), and artificial intelligence (AI).
+Areas of client engagements I’m particularly interested in: Research, strategy and policy around emerging technologies, like Internet of Things (IoT) and artificial intelligence (AI), or adjacent technologies.
 Responsible and empowering implementations of connected homes, smart cities, connected products & services.
 As a rule of thumb: The earlier in the process the more interesting it is to me and, more importantly, the more value I can add.

-In 2018 I aim to be extra mindful on how I spend my time: I had been spread a little thin over many projects for a while, and we have a little baby.
+In 2020 I aim to be extra mindful on how I spend my time: I had been spread a little thin over many projects for a while, and we have a little kid.
 This means I’ll be saying no to most projects in order to fully focus on the projects that I do take on.
-If I say no, please don’t take it personal—it’s not.)
+(If I have to say no, please don’t take it personal—it’s not.)
 That way, if we decide to work together, I’ll be able to be all in.